 Milanese, born in 1974.
 Motorcyclist since the age of 14, passionate about cars and motorcycles.
 Amateur photographer and experienced traveller, he has travelled by motorcycle to all continents of the Earth.
 A lover of fine driving and riding, he's won trophies racing both motorcycles and cars, including two Dakar rallies, a Pharaohs rally and three International Six Days of Enduro.

 Milanese, born in 1973, lawyer and ambulance volunteer.
 Motorcyclist with a passion for enduro and long journeys.
-On his bike he has ridden thousands of kilometres across more than 40 countries in Europe, Asia, Africa, South America and now Australia.
+On his bike he has ridden thousands of miles across more than 40 countries in Europe, Asia, Africa, South America and now Australia.

 Multistrada 950 S

 The Multistrada 950 S has everything you need for an Australian adventure: spoked wheels, tubeless knobby tyres, Skyhook electronic suspensions that adapt perfectly to any terrain, ergonomics designed for both sitting and standing and a series of original Ducati Performance accessories designed specifically for off-road riding.

 Multistrada 1260 Enduro